denolia/mermaid-editor/README.md

 ### Contribution

-Feel free to request enhancements or report bugs here: https://github.com/denolia/mermaid-editor/issues/new You can contribute by submitting a PR.
+Feel free to request enhancements or report bugs here: https://github.com/denolia/mermaid-editor/issues/new

+If you can make this app better, please do so by submitting a PR.